Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 - Cash disbursement record.

-All money spent can only be spent if required by law, the Association's constitution, to fulfill contractual obligations, or as authorized by a vote of the membership, Delegate Assembly, Board of Directors, Executive Committee or Finance Committee.
-Disbursements require the signature of a Statewide officer and the Statewide Treasurer or other person as designated by the Bylaws Article IX Section 4.
+All money spent can only be spent if required by law, the Association's constitution, to fulfill contractual obligations, or as authorized by a vote of the membership, Delegate Assembly, Board of Directors, Executive Committee, or Board of Director’s Finance Workgroup.
+Disbursements require the signature of a statewide officer and the Statewide Treasurer or other person as designated by the Bylaws Article IX Section 4.
 When a check is issued, the date, amount, payee and purpose of the check should be recorded on the check stub and in a cash disbursement journal.
 All disbursements should be substantiated by supporting documentation, such as bill or invoice, per capita tax report, employee or officer travel report, payroll record and lease arrangement.

 - Bank receipts for all deposits.